Summer Travel: Five Easy Tips On How To Stay Healthy

 Stay Active

-Wherever you travels take you this summer, it’s important to get plenty of exercise on the trip.
-This is especially important since you’ll be eating more snacks and restaurant food.
+Wherever your travels take you this summer, you must get plenty of exercise.
+This is especially important since you’ll eat more snacks and restaurant food.
 Walking and sightseeing will likely be on your itinerary.
-But it’s important to engage in other outdoor activities to keep you active.
-For example, it can include biking, swimming and kayaking.
-Of course, you may have other activities in mind so the choice is yours.
-On the other hand, if you don’t already have an activity in mind, you’ll need more ideas.
-In this case, it could be boating and rollerskating or even golf and tennis.
-That’s not to mention skateboarding and surfing.
+However, engaging in other outdoor activities is essential to keep you active.
+For example, it can include biking, swimming, and kayaking.
+Of course, you may have different activities in mind, so the choice is yours.

 Eat Healthy